-- (a) The employee shall prepare a Travel Claim to request reimbursement for Travel Expenses associated with the employee's relocation.
-The Authority will audit expenses against relocation agreements and employees must document receipted expenses claimed for reimbursement. - (b) Reimbursement for Travel Expenses shall be made based on the following and in accordance with the Authority's Business Expense and Reimbursement Policy:
+- (a) The employee shall prepare a Travel Claim to request reimbursement for Travel Expenses associated with the employee's relocation. - (b) Reimbursement for Travel Expenses shall be made based on the following and in accordance with the Authority's Business Expense and Reimbursement Policy:

-Category Reimbursement Rate Air Travel A one-way, economy airline ticket for each member of the Immediate Family from their current residence to travel to San Diego Ground Mileage reimbursement at standard Authority rate.
+Category Reimbursement Rate Air Travel A one-way, economy airline ticket for each member of the Immediate Family from their current residence to travel to his/her new location.
+Ground Mileage reimbursement at standard Authority rate.
 Travel must be along the most Travel direct route at a minimum rate of four hundred (400) miles per day.
 Calculate travel from current residence to new work location, one way, for up to two vehicles.
-Train A one-way, coach ticket for each member of the Immediate Family to travel to their Travel new location.
-Sleeper car fares may be authorized only if the trip takes over six (6) hours or the travel is overnight.
-Lodging Consistent with the Authority's travel reimbursement policy.
-En Route Meals Consistent with the Authority's travel reimbursement policy.
+Train A one-way, coach ticket for each member of the Immediate Family to travel to Travel his/her new location.
+Pullman car fares may be authorized only if the trip takes over six (6) hours or the travel is overnight.
+Lodging Consistent with the Authority's travel reimbursement policy. en route Meals Consistent with the Authority's travel reimbursement policy.